 - LACs, AMFs, and Special Placement School STCs attend train-the-trainer sessions conducted by MSDE.
 (June) - LACs, AMFs, and Special Placement School STCs attend Alt-MSA Online MO Item Bank train-the-trainer sessions conducted by MSDE and Alt-MSA test contractor.
 (August) - LACs and AMFs conduct required training sessions for STCs about the Alt-MSA.
-STCs become familiar with the procedures for the development of the Alt-MSA Portfolio and using Alt-MSA Online. - Principals receive information about the Alt-MSA and their role in ensuring appropriate implementation of Alt-MSA procedures, including Alt-MSA Online. - The STC, LAC, and AMF, or other locally identified staff will provide in-depth training to TEs. - All staff members involved in the participating student's instructional program are required to participate in this training.
+STCs become familiar with the procedures for the development of the Alt-MSA.
+Portfolio and using Alt-MSA Online. - Principals receive information about the Alt-MSA and their role in ensuring appropriate implementation of Alt-MSA procedures, including Alt-MSA Online. - The STC, LAC, and AMF, or other locally identified staff will provide in-depth training to TEs. - All staff members involved in the participating student's instructional program are required to participate in this training.
 All of the student's teachers, related service providers, and instructional assistants should be members of the Alt-MSA TET.
-Teachers who are providing home and hospital teaching services for students who are identified as participants in Alt-MSA must also attend training sessions about administering Alt-MSA. - Alt-MSA requires that all student portfolios have a preprinted student identification label affixed to each student portfolio prior to test material pickup.
-It is the responsibility of the STC to verify that a preprinted label has been received for each student.
-If additional labels are needed, they must be requested via PearsonAccess no later than February 23, 2010.
+Teachers who are providing home and hospital teaching services for students who are identified as participants in Alt-MSA must also attend training sessions about administering Alt-MSA.